Global Value Fund

 Portfolio Attribution

-The Causeway International Small Cap Fund (“Fund”), on a net asset value basis, underperformed the Index during the month.
+The Causeway International Small Cap Fund (“Fund”), on a net asset value basis, outperformed the Index during the month.
 To evaluate stocks in our investable universe, our multi-factor quantitative model employs five bottom-up factor categories –valuation, sentiment, technical indicators, quality, and corporate events – and two top-down factor categories assessing macroeconomic and country aggregate characteristics.
-The strategy’s value factors delivered negative returns in January; however, value remains the best-performing factor group over the last twelve months.
-Our sentiment factors were positive for the month and over the last twelve months.
-Our technical factors posted negative returns in the month as January witnessed several changes in market leadership.
-Our quality and corporate events factors were positive indicators in January.
-Returns to our macroeconomic and country aggregate factors were also positive as countries exhibiting more attractive characteristics (such as Australia) outperformed those with relatively weaker characteristics (such as India).
+All alpha factor categories delivered positive returns in February.
+Our technical factors were the best-performing bottom-up factor group last month, while the strategy’s value factors have posted the highest factor returns over the last twelve months.
+Returns to our macroeconomic and country aggregate factors were also positive in February as countries exhibiting more attractive characteristics (such as Taiwan) outperformed those with relatively weaker characteristics (such as India).
 All factor groups remain positive on an inception to date basis.

 Quarterly Investment Outlook